Kelketek/Kelketek.github.io/_posts/2024-06-05-Providence.md

 ## Abstract

 Providence is a library that makes it easy to keep track of state across multiple components in a React project, and which makes state management for most real-world apps and use cases easy.
 [Home page here](https://eye-of-providence.readthedocs.io/en/latest/) and [source code here](https://gitlab.com/opencraft/dev/providence/).
+Here's [a press release](https://opencraft.com/better-state-management-for-react-using-providence/) I wrote when we published the project.

-## Duties
+## Role

 At the time of writing, I am the sole implementer of Providence.
 I designed and developed it, wrote its documentation, and built its demo.